FailAcademy/learning/adp-vancouver/_lessons/week-01/02-databases-postgres2.md

 ## Exercise 1

 We're nearly done setting up our database.
-The final aspect of creating our schema is adding constraints.
+To finish, we'll need to add constraints.
 When creating constraints we need to consider things like:

-* What fields in our tables should be unique?
+* Which fields in our tables should be unique?
 * What are the specific types of data we're storing in each column?
 * Do we need to initialize any default values in our tables?
 * How can we check if the data being sent by client applications for storage is valid?